 James D. Orten, G. D., Ft.
 Lauderdale, Fla., July 16.-We recently closed a pleasant 2 months work with the Lynwood congregation in Calif.
 They are small but united and growing.
 One was baptized and 3 restored during the meeting.
 June 20-27, we were at Portales, N. M. with one baptized and 2 restored.
 We are now doing mission work in Ft.
 Lauderdale, Fla.
 There are a few members here and the work looks very promising.
-If you know of some one who may be interested in "The Way" in the Miami-Ft, Lauderdale area, please send me their name, and we will do what we can.
+If you know of some one who may be interested in "The Way" in the Miami-Ft.
+Lauderdale area, please send me their name, and we will do what we can.

-Billy Jack Ivey, Box 32, Arvin, Calif., July 15 .-The meeting and singing school at Arvin was enjoyable and encouraging.
+Billy Jack Ivey, Box 32, Arvin, Calif., July 15.-The meeting and singing school at Arvin was enjoyable and encouraging.
 The congregation is a very zealous and devoted group.
 We taught gospel singing in the mornings and preached each evening.
 The Lord blessed our efforts with the baptism of 12 precious souls and there were 4 restorations.
 We are now at Sentinel, Okla., for work of 5 weeks duration.
 There is to be 2 weeks of singing school, a week of visiting and advertising, and closing with a 2 weeks meeting.
 Aug.
 18, we are to begin a singing school at Denley Dr. in Dallas.
 After this, we look forward to returning to our home in Arvin, Calif., to begin about 9 months work under the oversight of the Arvin congregation.
-Pray
+Pray for us.

-Gayland L. Osburn, 30321/2 Carmel St., Los Angles Ga.-\$50.00.
-I am thankful for this help.
-My next work 65, Calif., July 18-June 14, I assisted with the teaching at Salinas, Calif.
+Gayland L. Osburn, 30321⁄2 Carmel St., Los Angles 65, Calif., July 18-June 14, I assisted with the teaching at Salinas, Calif.
 I preached at Greenfield, Calif., June 15 and 22.
 We certainly were blessed in attending the get together meeting at Sulphur, Okla.
 It had been four years since we had been there.
-I enjoyed preaching there with Homer King on the morning of June 27, fessed faults.
-Faithful brethren will find a welcome and I also preached that night.
+I enjoyed preaching there with Homer King on the morning of June 27, and I also preached that night.
 June 29, I preached at

-Ada.
-Okla., and July 5-6 at Stidham, Okla.
-We heard ed with the brethren at Highway City, Calif., just north Paul Nichols at Washington, Okla., July 7.
+Ada, Okla., and July 5-6 at Stidham, Okla.
+We heard Paul Nichols at Washington, Okla., July 7.
 July 11-13, I preached at Lodi, Calif.

 Ralph Kitson, Mozier, Ill., July 16.-Bro.
 King, we appreciate the things you wrote about our sickness in the OPA.
 My wife is some better, but still in bad condition.
 If it isn't too much trouble I want to thank the following helpers: Bro. and Sister Renner, Reading, Ohio; Bro.
 Eastman and wife, Richmond, Calif.; J. D. Corson and wife, Mahaffey, Pa.; Bro.
 Geo.
-Swearingin and wife.
-Mozier, Ill.; Sis.
+Swearingin and wife, Mozier, Ill.; Sis.
 Lamkins, Cottage Grove, Oreg.; Sister McCracken, Sacramento, Calif.; Sis.
 Laura Smith, Mac and Thelma Vaughn, Sentinel, Okla.; Fern Fitzgerald, Lodi, Calif.; Maudie Ridenour, Vanzant, Mo.; Shirley Moore, Delta, Colo.; Jack Ivey and wife, Arvin, Calif.
-Churches-Phoenix, Ariz.; Champion (Norwood).
-Mo.; Moline, Mich.; Mozier and Mozier Hollow, Ill.
+Churches-Phoenix, Ariz.; Champion (Norwood), Mo.; Moline, Mich.; Mozier and Mozier Hollow, Ill.
 May God bless everyone of these dear ones.
 Pray for us.